sunecz/SSDF2/readme.md

 }
 ```

-### Getting the annotations of a collection or an object
+### Getting annotations of a collection or an object
 ```java
 // To get all annotations
 SSDAnnotation[] annotations = node.getAnnotations();